mpcq-network/mpcq-mirror-node/docs/database/README.md

 - Period: 2022-07-31 to 2022-08-09
 - Scope: Affected the records of 70 transactions.
 - Problem: Any ledger that will grow to billions of entities must have an efficient way to remove expired entities.
-In the Hedera network, this means keeping a list of NFTs owned by an account, so that when an account expires, we can return its NFTs to their respective treasury accounts.
+In the MPCQ network, this means keeping a list of NFTs owned by an account, so that when an account expires, we can return its NFTs to their respective treasury accounts.
   Under certain conditions in the 0.27.5 release, a bug in the logic maintaining these lists could cause NFT transfers to fail, without refunding fees.
 This would manifest itself as a `FAIL_INVALID` transaction that does not get written